nikokozak/ITP_Blog/content/posts/micro-api/index.md

 **API Address**: https://api.nkozak.com/
 **Routes**: Start with just `GET`ing the root, it provides instructions.

 I spent the afternoon putting together the rudiments of a little servlet.
-My idea, eventually, is to create a small game that teaches users how to best use `curl`.
+At the moment it fulfills the use-case of the class exercise: an easy-to-use API that responds with some interesting data, that someone else in the class can pull.
+My idea is to eventually create a small game that teaches users how to best use `curl`.
 The game would progress from simple `GET` requests to sending multi-part forms and handling cookies, user-agents, etc. I have the basic "curriculum" laid out.
 The rules for endpoints would go something like:

 ```
 Level 6: DELETE with headers